Brewers shore up infield by adding ex-Cards 2B Kolten Wong

-MILWAUKEE (AP) — Kolten Wong is leaving St. Louis behind but staying in the NL Central as the Milwaukee Brewers reshape the right side of their infield by adding a Gold Glove second baseman

-Wong and the Brewers finalized their $18 million, two-year contract on Friday, a deal that includes a 2022 club option.
+Wong and the Brewers finalized their $18 million, two-year contract on Friday.

-Milwaukee is making room for Wong in their infield by shifting Keston Hiura from second base to first base.

-St. Louis had declined a $12.5 million 2021 option for Wong in December, making him eligible for free agency.

 ”It took me a little bit to kind of get my head around the whole thing,” Wong said. ”Obviously being a Cardinal for as long as I’ve been, there’s a lot of memories, there’s a lot of good things I created there.
 But also seeing from across (the field) how the Brewers play, how they go about their business and the type of team this is, it just fits my mold really well.
 It’s a grinding team, a team that just goes out there and competes every single day.”